A year is an awfully long time in jumps racing it seems, as trainer Nicky Henderson's Shishkin has found out.

-Shishkin was odds-on favourite for the Queen Mother Champion Chase in 2022, but his stock HAS plummeted since and he didn't even get an entry for that Championship contest this time around.
+Shishkin was odds-on favourite for the Queen Mother Champion Chase in 2022 but, he didn't even get an entry for that Championship contest next time around and instead finished a disappointing second after starting favourite for the Ryanair Chase.

 Where | Cheltenham Festival, Cheltenham Racecourse, Gloucestershire |